darktable/Unity-Plane-Mesh-Splitter/README.md

 ### Features

-- Simple and fairly fast.
+- Simple and very fast thanks to burst compiled code.
 - Customization:
   - Grid size
   - Multiple axes (in any combination)
   - Ability to generate colliders
-  - ...
-- Supports all vertex data:
+- Keeps original mesh vertex data format
-  - Normals
-  - Colors
-  - Multiple uv channels
+  - Automatically uses 16 or 32 bit indexing based on vertex count
 - Doesn't modify the existing mesh.
 - Can be used both in editor and at runtime.
 - Submeshes persist when saving the scene.